Tunstall, Staffordshire: Transport

 Tunstall's industries were served by the Trent and Mersey Canal, constructed over 11 years from 1766.
-The canal was designed by James Brindley, resident of Turnhurst Hall in nearby Chell.
+The canal was designed by James Brindley, a resident of Turnhurst Hall in nearby Chell.
 Just north of Tunstall lies one of Brindley's greatest achievements, the Harecastle Tunnel, which takes the Trent and Mersey Canal underneath Goldenhill.
 Barges were 'legged' through by men lying on their backs on top of the barges and pushing against the roof with their feet.
-This was a physically demanding and slow, causing major delays, so in 1827 leading civil engineer Thomas Telford was commissioned to provide a second, and wider, parallel tunnel with a towpath.
+This was physically demanding and slow, causing major delays, so in 1827 leading civil engineer Thomas Telford was commissioned to provide a second, and wider, parallel tunnel with a towpath.
 Today the Harecastle Tunnels are the fourth longest canal tunnels in the UK.

 Tunstall was served by a railway station, which was opened by the North Staffordshire Railway on 1 December 1873.
 This closed under the Beeching Axe in 1965 with the removal of the Potteries Loop Line.
 Today Tunstall lies roughly equidistant between Longport and Kidsgrove railway stations on the Stafford to Manchester Line, a branch of the West Coast Main Line (Network Rail Route 18).
 There are also direct services to Crewe and Derby.
 It is also well served by buses provided by: Baker Coaches, Clowes Coaches, D&G Coaches, Wardle Transport and First Potteries, connecting Tunstall to all surrounding settlements.

 The A50 is the main arterial route through Tunstall, running from Warrington to Leicester via Stoke and Derby.
 Tunstall is linked to the A500 "D-road", which passes just west of the town, by the new A527 linkway the town connecting Tunstall and the rest of Stoke-on-Trent to the M6 motorway.
 Slightly further east the A34 runs north–south, towards Manchester and Newcastle-under-Lyme respectively.